hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 cd deploy-nuxtjs-using-ipfs-on-fleek
 ```

-run the comand below to start the developement server which would create a server on `http://localhost:3000/`
+run the command below to start the development server which would create a server on `http://localhost:3000/`

 ```
 yarn dev